-In this article, we’ll walk through setting up the Lightpad Block and Control Blocks as control surfaces in Logic Pro X. With BLOCKS Dashboard beta you now have the ability to use your BLOCKS to control faders, knobs, buttons, and much more.
+In this article, we’ll walk through setting up the Lightpad Block and Control Blocks as control surfaces in Logic Pro X. With BLOCKS Dashboard you have the ability to use your BLOCKS to control faders, knobs, buttons, and much more.

 Using the Lightpad Block as a control surface